 Medicaid enrollment continues to slow in FY 2017 and FY 2018; however, states project an uptick in spending in FY 2018.
 This is just one finding in the 17th annual 50-state Medicaid Budget Survey conducted by The Kaiser Family Foundation and in collaboration with Health Management Associates (HMA) and the National Association of Medicaid Directors.

 This week, our In Focus section reviews the bipartisan health deal reached by Senators Patty Murray (D-WA) and Lamar Alexander (R-TN), both members of the Senate’s Health, Education, Labor, & Pensions (HELP) Committee.
 Bipartisan talks around a bill to stabilize insurance markets have been ongoing for months, with discussions resuming after the Senate pulled a vote on the Graham-Cassidy reform bill last month.
 The Murray-Alexander bill, for which a discussion draft has been circulated, seeks to stabilize insurance markets through several key actions around cost-sharing reduction (CSR) payments to insurers and Section 1332 waivers, as well as several additional provisions.
 Below, we provide a summary of the key provisions as they stand.

 This week, our In Focus section reviews recent Medicaid enrollment trends in capitated, risk-based managed care in 27 states.
 Many state Medicaid agencies elect to post monthly enrollment figures by health plan for their Medicaid managed care population to their websites.
 This data allows for the timeliest analysis of enrollment trends across states and managed care organizations.
-Nearly all 27 states have released monthly Medicaid managed care enrollment data through the second quarter (Q2) of 2017.
+Nearly all 27 states have released monthly Medicaid managed care enrollment data through the third quarter (Q3) of 2017.
 This report reflects the most recent data posted.